AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-thumbnails.md

 >
 >Thumbnail supports the `state` attribute selector, which can be used to apply different skins to different thumbnail states.
 In particular, `state="selected"` corresponds to the thumbnail for the image that is currently displayed in the main view, `state="default"` corresponds to the rest of thumbnails, and `state="over"` is used on mouse hover.

-Example - to set up thumbnails that are 120 x 85 pixels, have a white background, a light gray standard border, and a dark grey selected border.
+Example - to set up thumbnails that are 120 x 85 pixels, have a white background, a light gray standard border, and a dark gray selected border.

 ```
 .s7ecatalogsearchviewer .s7thumbnailgridview .s7thumb {